LogoLogo

 Get me ready!

-If you know how things work just copy and paste the .
+If you know how things work just copy and paste the initial commands.
 Remember to edit and rerun global-config-overlay!
 First time users should take the long way below.

 Be warned!
 Some details changed.
 So see the presentation, then follow the steps below for up-to-date commands.